RabbirBR/ImageProcessingProject/README.md

 # Now & Then: A historic mosaic using Harris Stephens Corner Detector and the SIFT feature descriptor
 Done by Anisa Zhurda and Rabbir Bin Rabbani

-Please refer to the files "ProjectPresentation.pptx" and "ProjectReport.pdf" for more details.
+Please refer to the files "ProjectPresentation.pptx" and "ProjectReport.pdf" explains how the project was done.